 - Budapest’s biggest church Saint Stephen’s Basilica which allegedly houses King Stephen’s right hand in the reliquary

 Perfect for exploring the cultural scene of the city.
-This is where the Opera House is located and many concerts and plays are shown here.
+This is where the Opera House is located and many concerts and plays take place here.

 District VII – Former Jewish Quarter

-It is a hip and cool part of town with lots of cafes, ruined bars, street food places as well as the home of the second biggest and most beautiful Synagogue in Europe (Dohány Street Synagogue).
-In this area, you will find Kazinczy Street which is one of the nightlife hubs of Budapest.
+It is a hip and cool part of town with lots of cafes and where the famous ruined bars are located, and obviously people actually party there.
+You can also find lots of street food as well as the second biggest and most beautiful Synagogue in Europe (Dohány Street Synagogue pictured below).
+Also, Kazinczy Street is apparently one of the nightlife hubs of Budapest.

 District XIV – Zugló